GILLES T. LACOMBE IN RANDOM ORDER BY J.A. HARDRING

 In 1975, he created Les Productions de l’Ordinaire, which went on to design and build exhibitions for the Pompidou Centre, the Cité des Sciences et de l’Industrie, and many other cultural venues.

-Between 1980 and 1990, Gilles T. Lacombe made three short films, including Beau Fixe sur Cormeilles, part of the official selection of the 1989 Cannes Film Festival, and a feature film Belle journée en perspective.
+Between 1980 and 1990, Gilles T. Lacombe made three short films, including Beau Fixe sur Cormeilles, part of the official selection of the 1989 Cannes Film Festival, and a feature film Belle Journée en Perspective.

-For the last 20 years, Gilles T. Lacombe has primarily dedicated himself to sculpting, working with wood, marble, cast iron, bronze, paper and iron.
+For the last 30 years, Gilles T. Lacombe has primarily dedicated himself to sculpting, working with wood, marble, cast iron, bronze, paper and iron.

-Group exhibitions:
+Group & solo exhibitions:

 1994 Les Fondations de l’Ordinaire, Paris